warmcat/libwebsockets/lib/secure-streams/README.md

 Only used when the streamtype is proxied... sets the maximum size of the payload buffering (in bytes) the proxy will hold for this type of stream.
 If the endpoint dumps a lot of data without any flow control, this may need to be correspondingly large.
-Default is 16KB.
+Default is 32KB.

+### `client_buflen`

+Only used when the streamtype is proxied... sets the maximum size of the payload buffering (in bytes) the client will hold for this type of stream.
+If the client sends a lot of data without any flow control, this may need to be correspondingly large.
+Default is 32KB.

 ### `metadata`